Self-Hosted

 Connect providers

 Add your LLM provider API keys through ControlTower.
-Supports Anthropic, OpenAI, Google Gemini, OpenRouter - or your own inference endpoints.
+Supports Anthropic, OpenAI, Google AI Studio, OpenRouter, Databricks - or your own inference endpoints.
 Manage access and pricing.

 Anthropic